GOVTNZ/govtnz-design-system/CONTRIBUTING.md

 So contributing involves providing an abstract template definition to [MetaTemplate](https://www.npmjs.com/package/@springload/metatemplate).

-First see if there is an existing component available from the [Gov.UK Design System](https://design-system.service.gov.uk/).
+First see if there is an existing component available from the [GOV.UK Design System](https://design-system.service.gov.uk/).
 If so, then identify the HTML and CSS from that component in `packages/govtnz-ds-upstream/src/upstream/govuk/ANY_VERSION/` and note down the filenames.
 If the filenames were "h1.html" and "h1.css" then the `patternId` would be "h1", so add that to `build-spec.json` (within `packages/govtnz-ds/src/build-types`).

 If you were to run `yarn build:all` then it would include that component in the build at `packages/govtnz-ds/build`, however you may want to make parts of the component configurable using MetaHTML (see MetaTemplate docs) and these can be added at `normalize-govuk.ts`.